IBM Cloud Docs

 3. The automation deploys an example NSX overlay topology with a Tier 1 (T1) Gateway and a few example segments attached both to the T1 and T0 Gateways.
 You can customize the topology based on your needs.

-4. You can use IP addresses from IBM Cloud private portable subnet that is deployed for NSX Edge Uplinks for NAT or for NSX network services (for example IPSec VPN).
+4. You can use IP addresses from IBM Cloud private portable subnet that is deployed for NSX Edge Uplinks for NAT or for NSX network services (for example IPsec VPN).

 5. The automation deploys example SNAT rules for outbound internet access.
 You can customize and delete these rules based on your needs.